Renting from a private landlord has a number of benefits that you might want to think about before deciding on a place to live:

 - It can be a lot cheaper than buying your own home;

-- Private landlords are sometime flexible about the length of the lease;
+- Private landlords are sometimes flexible about the length of the lease

-- You can chose from a wide range of locations and property types
+- You can choose from a wide range of locations and property types

-- You don’t have the worries that come with owning a home and will have less responsibility for repairs; and
+- You don’t have the worries that come with owning a home, and will have less responsibility for repairs

 - If you choose a furnished property you won’t need to worry about the cost of buying furniture.